Study Canadian Law

 Once you have the NCA Certificate of Qualification, you are in the same position as graduates from Canadian law schools.
 So the next steps from this point forward are the same for all law school graduates in Canada.

-There is a new option that is similar to Australia where you can enrol at Ryerson University to complete a Professional Legal Training (PLT) program combined with an internship at a law firm, after which you can be admitted to the Bar.
+There is a new option that is similar to Australia where you can enrol at Toronto Metropolitan University to complete a Professional Legal Training (PLT) program combined with an internship at a law firm, after which you can be admitted to the Bar.
 This program is called the LPP – Law Practice Program.

 As a not-for-profit organisation, 100% of your Bond University tuition fees are re-invested in creating an elite five-star educational experience.

 This is why we are able to provide world-class facilities, state-of-the-art learning resources and, most importantly, smaller classes that give you one-on-one access to Australia’s leading academics and corporate achievers.

 When considering the fees associated with your studies, keep in mind that Bond’s fast-tracked schedule means you’ll finish your degree sooner and be out in the workforce up to a year earlier than if you went to another university.

 International legal experience

 At Bond, you will gain a global perspective that sets you apart in the competitive workforce, and develop a strong professional and personal network.
 During your degree, you will receive personalised career support from our Career Development Centre, and learn from academics with extensive real-world experience.
 And after you finish your studies, you will join an alumni network that spans 130 countries and over 30,000 graduates, with chapters in Vancouver and Toronto, and will have access to our strong and varied connections to employers in Canada.